+Family members may try to use emotional manipulation to control you – and whether or not they can be identified as people with narcissistic personality disorder (NPD), they can make life absolutely miserable.
+Let’s face it.
 No one likes to be controlled!
 For your own benefit, learn these signs that a family member is trying to manipulate you – the first step to any solution is the discovery of the problem, followed closely by understanding it – and eventually, you can overcome it.

 One of the most common ways a family member can use emotional manipulation is to deny the truth.
 This is a key sign.
 The person who is manipulating you will often make a promise or a statement but deny it later.
 They will pretend that the truth doesn’t exist, and conveniently blame your bad memory for it.
 It’s difficult to prove the truth without a recording, email, or other physical evidence.
 In some cases, the manipulator will try to fight the evidence by saying it’s fabricated.
 An emotional manipulator can make you feel as if it’s your fault you’re not remembering the previous conversation the same way.
 They can make you feel guilty and ashamed, so you don’t pursue the subject anymore.

-- Using others.
 Emotional manipulators will use your friends and other family members to hurt you.
 They can use others as messengers or mediators to control you.
 Emotional manipulators will use these people to send you hurtful messages or to blame you for their issues.
 By involving another person, they’re able to blame someone else for the message being misinterpreted.